karlstolley/wd/calendar.md

 * Wroblewski, chapters 4 & 5
 * Wilson Miner, “Setting Type on the Web to a Baseline Grid” http://alistapart.com/article/settingtypeontheweb
 * Richard Rutter, “Compose to a Vertical Rhythm” http://24ways.org/2006/compose-to-a-vertical-rhythm/
+* Inspiration: Media Queries (gallery site), http://mediaqueri.es/ (browse as many designs as possible, on as many devices as possible)

 ### SEP 17 ACCESSIBILITY & MEDIA: Image, Audio, Video [Background and Ambitions DUE]